CybotAS/CookiebotWP/readme.txt

 ### 4.3.9 ###
 Release date: May 29th 2024

-Cookiebot CMP version 4.3.9 is out!
+Cookiebot by Usercentrics version 4.3.9 is out!
 This release adds a bugfix and small features.
 Here is the complete list of this update

 ####Bugfixes####
 * Fix deliver of blocking mode setting on multisite environment